ItalyPaleAle/hereditas/docs-source/content/guides/create-box.md

 - Set `--auth0ClientId` and `--auth0ClientSecret` to the Client Id and Client Secret for the "API Access" app you just created in Auth0
 - `--url` is the URL where the app will be deployed to.
 We'll be testing locally before deploying the app, so for now you might just want to keep this to `http://localhost:5000`.
 We can always change this later, without having to re-build the Hereditas box.

-After running the command, you'll see that your folder will contain three new objects:
+After running the command, you'll see that your folder now contains three objects:

 ````text
 ~/hereditas $ ls